awsdocs/aws-systems-manager-user-guide/doc_source/param-create-ps.md

        -Name "parameter-name" `
        -Value "parameter-value" `
        -Type "SecureString"  `
-       -KeyId "a AWS KMS key ID, a AWS KMS key ARN, an alias name, or an alias ARN" ` --tags "Key=tag-key,Value=tag-value"
+       -KeyId "an AWS KMS key ID, an AWS KMS key ARN, an alias name, or an alias ARN" ` --tags "Key=tag-key,Value=tag-value"
    ```

    If successful, the command returns the version number of the parameter\.
 **Note**
-To use the AWS\-managed AWS KMS key assigned to your account, remove the `-KeyId` parameter from the command\.
+To use the AWS managed AWS KMS key assigned to your account, remove the `-KeyId` parameter from the command\.

-   Here is an example that uses an obfuscated name \(3l3vat3131\) for a password parameter and an AWS\-managed AWS KMS key\.
+   Here is an example that uses an obfuscated name \(3l3vat3131\) for a password parameter and an AWS managed AWS KMS key\.

    ```
    Write-SSMParameter `